mrc-ide/packit/demos/README.md

 1. add a new folder to `./orderly/src` with a valid `orderly.R` script
 1. run the new report with `orderly3::run_report(<name>)`
 1. commit the results to GitHub to use in CI

+## Docker
+This directory builds a docker image that can be used to generate demo outpack volumes.

+To populate a volume with the demo metadata contained in the `orderly` directory, run `./scripts/run volume_name`.